karyna-shaptunova/qa-portfolio/test-cases/ web/shopping-flow.md

 **Type:** Functional

 **Steps:**
-1. Select the product you like
+1. Select any product from the product list
 2. Click on the "Add to cart" button in the lower-right corner of the product card
 3. Click on the cartons button in the upper-right corner of the page
 4. Click on the "Checkout" button at the bottom of the page